To get the most out of a heat pump, it's important to choose an efficient model and use it properly - here's how.

-Some heat pumps can ice up if the temperature is between 0°C and 5°C - while ENERGY STAR qualified models are tested to perform at 2°C – provided they are adequately sized.
+What’s more, some heat pumps struggle to perform at cold outside temperatures just above freezing point.
+ENERGY STAR qualified models are tested to perform well and efficiently at 2°C – provided they are adequately sized.
 If you live in a cooler climate, ask your supplier if the heat pump you're looking at performs well in cooler temperatures, get it sized for the room you want to heat, and check out the latest ENERGY STAR qualified models.

 - Insulate first - starting with your ceiling and floor.
 You'll be able to buy a smaller heat pump and your home will be cheaper to heat and cool effectively.

 - Choose a quality brand - from a reputable supplier that offers at least a 5-year warranty on parts and labour.

 - Make sure it's correctly sized - for the room you want to heat.
 If it's too small, it may cost you more to run and will struggle to provide enough heat when you most need it.
 To work out how much heating capacity your room needs, use the Heating Assessment Tool provided by Tenancy Services (see link below).
 Your supplier will be able to discuss this with you.

 - Make sure it is well-installed - ask your installer if they comply with the EECA Good practice guide to heat pump installation.
 Correct location and installation of both outdoor and indoor units is essential for optimum performance and for avoiding draughts and noise nuisance.

 - Make sure it’s right for your climate - as the temperature drops, so does the performance of many heat pumps.
 A good quality unit - sized and installed correctly - should perform effectively down to minus 15°C. If you need your heat pump to perform at these temperatures, ask your heat pump supplier for advice.